stacs-cp/APIG/README.md

 ## A constraint-based automated instance generation tool ##

-This tool is based on the [Essence constraint modelling toolchain](https://constraintmodelling.org/) (Essence-CP) and the automated algorithm configurator [irace](https://iridia.ulb.ac.be/irace/).
+APIG (an Automated Problem Instance Generation tool) is based on the [Essence constraint modelling toolchain](https://constraintmodelling.org/) (Essence-CP) and the automated algorithm configurator [irace](https://iridia.ulb.ac.be/irace/).
 Starting from an Essence specification of a combinatorial problem, the tool can generate:

 - *graded instances* for a single solver: valid, satisfiable and non-trivial instances
 	+ valid: parameters of an instances must satisfy validity constraints.
 They constraints are specified in the problem Essence specification using `where` statements.